Nordix/hiredis-cluster/README.md

 #### Events per cluster context

 There is a hook to get notified when certain events occur.
-Currently, there is only one such event.
-It is that the slotmap has been updated.

 ```c
 int redisClusterSetEventCallback(redisClusterContext *cc,